 The IQ Robot comes with 8 feet of magnetic strips I can use to block off areas where I absolutely don’t want the robot to travel.
-I cut the magnetic strips into smaller pieces, and placed the strips in front of my dog’s crate, around her food area, and in front of an area where there’s a lot of cords and charging cables.
-This way, I don’t have to move anything before I vacuum or cleanup beforehand, which defeats the purpose of automated cleaning.
+I cut the magnetic strips into smaller pieces, and placed the strips in front of my dog’s crate, around her food area, and in front of an area where there are a lot of cords and charging cables.
+This way, I don’t have to move anything before I vacuum or clean up beforehand, which defeats the purpose of automated cleaning.

 Scheduling, auto-charge, and more

 I can set the IQ robot to clean on a schedule.
 Typically, robot vacuum scheduling features are not all that useful because the user has to empty the dustbin and prepare the cleaning area between cleanings.
 The IQ Robot’s self-emptying capability combined with its ability to only clean certain areas makes it possible for me to set a schedule for 30 days and have a truly automated cleaning experience.
 The robot has a 90-minute battery life on a single charge, but if the robot runs out of battery juice or the dust bin fills up during cleaning, it returns to the station for more battery power or to empty itself, and then it resumes cleaning.